SujitDevl/Miniblog/README.md

 # Miniblog
-This blog is for write thoughts and trending discussions.
+This blog is for writing thoughts and trending discussions.

+This blog is simply built with the help of HTML, CSS, and JS.